The Short Version

-I have a Ph.D. in sociology from the University of Wisconsin-Madison and a B.A. in sociology and anthropology from Carleton College, and I live and work in Austin, Texas.
+I have a Ph.D. in sociology from the University of Wisconsin-Madison with a minor in anthropology and a B.A. in sociology and anthropology from Carleton College.
+I live and work in Austin, Texas.

-I was a professor at top national liberal arts colleges before leaving to pursue editorial work.
-I am particularly experienced at academic editing and have edited books, journal articles, dissertations, book chapters, and proposals in a range of subject areas, including sociology, anthropology, counseling psychology, public policy, educational studies, urban studies, communications, English literature, media studies, religious studies, and business.
-I also edit nonfiction books for self-publishing authors and organizations in fields ranging from technology to spirituality to self-help.
+I was a professor at top national liberal arts colleges before becoming a full-time editor in 2009.
+I’m particularly experienced at academic editing, especially in the qualitative social sciences, and I’ve edited books, journal articles, dissertations, book chapters, and proposals in a range of subject fields, including sociology, anthropology, art history, counseling psychology, public policy, educational studies, urban studies, communications, English literature, media studies, religious studies, modern languages, and business.
+I’ve also edited nonfiction books for self-publishing authors and organizations in fields ranging from technology to spirituality to self-help.
 About half my clients are non-native speakers of English.

 My goal as an editor is to help writers communicate complex thoughts in as clear, compelling, and reader-friendly a way as possible.
 I have published several of my own academic articles and book chapters with top journals and publishers, and in 2013 published my first book, on progressive religion and spirituality, with Oxford University Press.

 I’m Kelly the Editor, and I’m a lover of ideas and a believer in communication.
 I’m a lifelong reader and writer; I was a spelling bee champ in grade school, a grammar nut in junior high, and a newspaper and literary magazine editor in high school; I spent much of my adult life as a professional scholar and teacher; and I’ve never met a semicolon I didn’t like.
 For me, editing is a way to do things I love, using skills that feel like putting together a puzzle, while along the way supporting some higher virtues and commitments—truth, communication, wisdom, connections among humans, that sort of thing.